Last Song for You: Filming

 Principal photography began on 16 October 2023, with filming locations in both Hong Kong and Japan.
 In Hong Kong, the shoot primarily took place in Cheung Chau, with school scenes filmed at Cheung Chau Church Kam Kong Primary School, as well as at Tin Fuk Ting and Tai Shek Hau Tin Hau Temple.
-Leung chose to film in Cheung Chau because he felt the island's current atmosphere still evokes the essence of late 1990s Hong Kong, aligning with the film's time setting.
+Leung chose to film in Cheung Chau because he felt the island's current atmosphere still evokes the essence of late 1990s Hong Kong, fitting the film's chronological setting.
 Additional shoots included scenes set in the record shop, which were filmed at Sino Centre in Mong Kok, while hospital scenes were shot at Yan Chai Hospital in Tsuen Wan.
 In Japan, filming occurred in Kōchi Prefecture and Ehime Prefecture on Shikoku, with notable locations in Ehime including Dōgo Onsen Honkan and Okaido Shopping Street, and the shrine scenes were filmed at Ichijyo Shrine in Kōchi.
 Leung selected Shikoku for its unique mirages of sunsets and sunrises, which he believed echoed the film's themes.